Shishirsaha1530/Simple_Java_Quiz_App/README.md

 # Simple Java Quiz App

 This Java Quiz App has been built for SQA learners who can participate in the SQA-related quiz in this app.
-There are two modules in this app, one for the Admin and another for the users.
+There are two modules in this app, one for the Admin and another for the Students.

 ## Admin Features